By-elections to the 44th Canadian Parliament: Cloverdale—Langley City

 The riding of Cloverdale—Langley City was vacated on May 31, 2024, upon the resignation of Liberal MP John Aldag to successfully seek the BC NDP nomination for Langley-Abbotsford in the 2024 British Columbia general election.

 Former MP Tamara Jansen, who defeated Aldag in 2019 before losing a rematch in 2021 was the Conservative candidate.
 She won the nomination on October 21, 2024.

 Running for the PPC was Ian Kennedy, who was the candidate for the party in 2021 and 2019.

-On November 10, 2024, the writ for the byelection was issued.
-The byelection was scheduled to be held on December 16, 2024.
+On November 10, 2024, the writ for the by-election was issued.
+The by-election was scheduled to be held on December 16, 2024.
 Nominations closed on November 25, 2024.